justinhhorner/blog/content/3d-renderer-from-scratch/20250320-sdl-window/20250320-sdl-window.md

 I created a new function called `initialize_window` that accepts no parameters and returns `bool`.

-"But wait..."
-I hear you say.
+But wait…" I hear you say.
 "C doesn't have a bool type.
 We have to use 0 or 1".
-We'll, yes that's still an option, but we do have `stdbool` in the standard library now, which gives us access to a `bool` type that contains defines `true` and `false` macros.
+We'll, yes that's still an option, but we can use `stdbool` now, which gives us access to a `bool` type that contains `true` and `false` macros.

 Of course, these are still 0 and 1 integers behind the scenes, but it makes our intent more obvious when using the `bool` type versus an int.
 I added the include to use it.
 ```c